 However, despite its incredible versatility and success, there are a lot of things you might not know about concrete, which can help you understand the ins and outs of this material.
 For example, what do you know about the history of concrete?
 What does it consist of?
 What does concrete look like?
 All these questions and more will be answered in this article about basics of concrete!

-Concrete is not a new invention.
+Concrete history spans over thousands of years, from the time of the Egyptian Pyramids to present day mega structures.
+Concrete has been used for many amazing things throughout history, including architecture, infrastructure and more.
 There has been historical evidence of concrete dwelling structures, underground cisterns and storage containers dating over six thousand years ago.
 Ancient Romans have built impressive structures out of concrete that survived even until the present day.

 Modern concrete production become widespread in the 19th century when portland cement has been developed.
 The invention of reinforced concrete has further popularized concrete as a go-to material for large structures.

 In the 20th century, concrete is used to build most of the world’s bridges, buildings, roads, and other infrastructure.
 However, as the 21st century has approached, there has been a shift towards using concrete for the production of more environmentally friendly products.
 This shift can be seen in the construction of eco-friendly homes, such as those built with recycled materials, or in the development of new technologies for making concrete that use less water and are therefore more environmentally friendly.